 The charging accessories Android Authority recommends

 Most charging accessories work with a lot of smartphones.
-However, with different charging speeds, capacities, and features available with different phones, compatibility is something you must look into.
+However, compatibility is something you must look into with different charging speeds, capacities, and features available with different phones.
 For example, while you can charge Pixel 4 with many Qi wireless chargers, you will also get fast charging speeds with the Pixel Stand.

 We’ll be looking at the best charging accessories you can get for some of the newest phones available.
-Something to keep in mind though is that while we mention specific smartphones here, these may be great options for other phones as well.
-But if you own one of these phones, rest assured the options here will give you the fastest speeds and can be safely used with your device.
+Something to keep in mind, though, is that while we mention specific smartphones here, these may be great options for other phones as well.
+But if you own one of these phones, rest assured that the options here will give you the fastest speeds and be safely used with your device.

 The best third-party wall chargers